 rise of Christianity the average Christian is

-Another aspect of the original public gathering was an exclusion of women and children.
-In the symbolism of the day, Jesus used−Thomas 114−the feminine to imply the less reliable aspects of emotionalism, feeling, softness and sentimentality, and lack of critical thinking rigor in contrast to the masculine aspects of clear headed vigor, rationality, logic and reason.
-Of course, he was not being sexist and clearly not meaning to literally exclude women but was tacitly acknowledging that−in the face of the fact that we are already awash in emotion, feelings, and submission to tradition−what was needed was intellectual rigor, a holding of ourselves to be accountable for our beliefs and concepts to be rational, logical and reasonable.
+One significant aspect of the original public gathering was an exclusion of women and children.
+In the symbolism of the day, Jesus used (Thomas 114) the feminine to imply the less reliable aspects of emotionalism, feeling, softness and sentimentality, and lack of critical thinking rigor in contrast to the masculine aspects of clear headed vigor, rationality, logic and reason.
+Of course, he was not being sexist and clearly not meaning to literally exclude women but was tacitly acknowledging that−in the face of the fact that we are already awash in emotion, feelings, and submission to tradition−what was needed was intellectual rigor, a holding of ourselves to be intellectually responsible and accountable for our beliefs and concepts being rational, logical and reasonable.
 “Women and children” would represent those that cannot or are unwilling to do the more vigorous work of making valid sense of things.